prophet1906/gardener/content/system_design/back_envelope_estimation.md

 Creating design for a system isn't helpful unless you can justify why your design is better than others.
 After creating a design, there will be questions on weather the design fulfills the specified requirements.

-According to **Jeff Dean**, Google Senior Fellow, **"**back-of-the-envelope calculations are estimates you create using a combination of thought experiments and common performance numbers to get a good feel for which design will meet your requirements.**"**
+According to **Jeff Dean**, Google Senior Fellow, **"back-of-the-envelope calculations are estimates you create using a combination of thought experiments and common performance numbers to get a good feel for which design will meet your requirements."**

 A good sense of scalability basics are required to do back-of-the-envelope estimation.